tinysystems/Taskify/README.md

 # Taskify

-TaskDSL is a Domain Specific Language to allow developers to develop intermittent application which will be executed on Intermittently-powered devices.

-Taskify is an application development environment based on Eclipse which is integrated with Eclipse Debug UI and Debug Core.
+Taskify is an application development environment based on Eclipse.
+It s integrated to Eclipse Debug UI and Debug Core.
+Taskify allows to develop and debug intermittent applications on a PC without target deployment.

-## Why TaskDSL ?
-Developing applications for embedded devices is hard by using lo level languages like C. Besides, debugging software requires hardware.

-Each runtime environments for executing intermittent softwares have their specifications to adapt execution of applications intermittently.
-TaskDSL hides details of existing run-time environments

 ## Why Taskify ?
-- Taskify provides developing intermittent softwares by using TaskDSL.
+- Taskify enables the development of intermittent software using platform independent TaskDSL domain specific language.
 - Taskify has an interpreter which is totally integrated with TaskDSL.
-- Taskify supports debugging intermittent applications which is written with TaskDSL to trace variables on any time.
+- Taskify supports debugging intermittent TaskDSL applications on PC.
-- Taskify automicatically generates C code belonging to TaskDSL application for InK runtime static library.
+- Taskify automicatically generates C code from TaskDSL application for InK runtime static library.

 ## Features of Taskify
 ### 1. TaskDSL